 The louder the sound, the less time it takes for the damage to take place.
 In fact, for every 10 decibels, the intensity of the sound goes up 10 times.
 At 85 decibels, the maximum recommended exposure time is 8 hours.
 But by 100 decibels, the exposure limit drops to 15 minutes, and at 10 decibels more (110 dB), the exposure time plummets to just one minute.
 Exposure to sounds any longer than that could result in permanent hearing loss.

 Loud sounds are everywhere, and the damage can be permanent.
 The good news?
 This type of hearing loss is also very preventable.
-There are several ways you can protect yourself from the harmful effects of noise:
+There are several ways you can protect yourself from the harmful effects of noise.

-- Turn down the volume.
 Learn which sounds in your environment are too loud.
 For sounds that you can control, dial down the volume to a safer decibel level.
 Not sure how loud is too loud?
 There are several decibel meter apps (see below) that can provide noise measurement in your environment.

-- Walk away from loud sounds.
 The next best thing you can do, if you’re not able to control the volume of the sound, is to simply distance yourself from source of the sound.
 At concerts, this might mean moving away from the speakers.
 You can sit farther away from the source of fireworks during Fourth of July and other celebrations.

 We’re all very familiar with units of measurement, such as inches and pounds, but decibel levels can be harder to gauge.
 Luckily, a variety of decibel meter apps are available for smartphones.
 These apps can measure the noise levels around you to help you take educated action to protect your ears from noise-induced hearing loss.